ros2/design/articles/020_ros_with_dds.md

 ### Language Support

-DDS vendors typically provide at least C, C++, and Java implementations since API's for those languages are explicitly defined by the DDS specification.
+DDS vendors typically provide at least C, C++, and Java implementations since APIs for those languages are explicitly defined by the DDS specification.
 There are not any well established versions of DDS for Python that research has uncovered.
 Therefore, one goal of the ROS 2.0 system will be to provide a first-class, feature complete C API.
 This will allow bindings for other languages to be made more easily and to enable more consistent behavior between client libraries, since they will use the same implementation.